2019 Afcon: Samuel Kalu cleared of dehydration to boost Nigeria title chase | Goal.com

 Samuel Kalu has been given the all-clear to return to training with Nigeria following a dehydration problem, the Nigeria Football Federation (NFF) announced on Monday.

-There was a big question over the forward’s participation in the 2019 Africa Cup of Nations after collapsing in training on Friday ahead of Burundi clash.
+There was a big question over his participation in the 2019 Africa Cup of Nations after collapsing in training on Friday ahead of Burundi clash.

 However, the NFF confirmed that the Bordeaux man has been cleared to play for the Super Eagles following tests at a hospital in Cairo.